 Students, Faculty and Staff will be required to adhere to the following guidelines as they prepare to return to campus:

-- Complete all COVID-19 testing and quarantining requirements as applicable.
+- Students must follow the pre-arrival and arrival requirements, including for COVID-19 testing and quarantining as applicable.

 - Stay up-to-date and aware of all national, state, local and Lehigh University health and safety requirements.